Skip to table of contents

 Specific dental and dental hygiene licensure requirements vary among jurisdictions, but all jurisdictions have three basic requirements: an educational requirement, a written examination requirement and a clinical examination requirement.
 You must complete all three to receive a license to practice dentistry.

-Students must successfully pass NBDE-Part II or the INBDE in order to graduate from the College of Dentistry.
-Passing Part II is a curriculum requirement, which must be met in order to receive a D.D.S. degree from the College of Dentistry.
+Students must successfully pass the INBDE in order to graduate from the College of Dentistry.
+Passing is a curriculum requirement, which must be met in order to receive a D.D.S. degree from the College of Dentistry.
 It is expected that the initial attempt will be completed sometime between the end of summer session of the senior year and the beginning of the spring semester of the senior year.

 It is imperative that students sitting for licensing examinations thoroughly understand the requirements, rules, and procedures applicable to the Board examination for which they are sitting.
 The consequences relative to cancellations or withdrawals, required or otherwise, are the sole responsibility of the student, as are any financial penalties incurred.